x-govuk/govuk-design-history-template/app/posts/2020-01-04-keeping-a-design-history.md

 ## The value of documenting design

-A design history looks forwards and backwards.
+The design history looks forwards and backwards.

 New posts show the team where the service is going.
 They highlight what will be researched or built next, and can draw attention to important design points.